jenkinsci/inedo-buildmaster-plugin/README.md

 2. You are using a standard BuildMaster build step and importing files from a folder that you've placed the artifacts into from the Jenkins build (eg using ArtifactDeployer Plugin): either the post build or build step actions will be fine
 3. You use an external artifact repository such as Nexus or Artifactory: either the post build or build step actions will be fine

-If you haven't used the "Select BuildMaster Application" action then you will need to select an application and release, otherwise you can leave the default settings which will picked up the injected environment variables.
+If you haven't used either the release parameter or build environment action to inject the BuildMaster variables, then you will need to select an application and release, otherwise you can leave the default settings which will picked up the injected environment variables.

-To deploy the build to the first environment ensure that you have the post-build step action "Auto-Promote Build to the Next Environment" set in BuildMaster.

 ![Create Build](/docs/images/create_build.png)